 Ensures that all sent messages will be successfully delivered to their destinations, even when some nodes responsible for the delivery are failing.

-Software that lets computers communicate in an encrypted manner on the SAFE Network.
+Software that lets computers communicate in an encrypted manner on the Safe Network.
 The software provides the infrastructure for messages to travel whilst the Routing layer of the Network sets the rules about which directions those messages can travel in.

-Test Safecoin & Wallet
+Test Safe Network Tokens & Wallet

-Safecoin is the incentive mechanism that encourages individuals to provide the computing resources that the Network requires: storage, broadband, and CPU resources.
+Safe Network Tokens are the incentive mechanism that encourages individuals to provide the computing resources that the Network requires: storage, broadband, and CPU resources.

-Vaults From Home
+Nodes From Home

 Spam includes nodes attempting to carry out activities that they shouldn’t or valid activities at a scale that is intended to choke the Network.
 The Network should be able to withstand a reasonable volume of such attacks.